If you have any questions on the UP or the UPC, please contact upc@hlk-ip.com.

 No. Because of the unitary nature of the Unitary Patent, it can only be renewed as a unitary right.
 If a renewal fee is not paid the Unitary Patent will lapse, leading to a loss of patent rights in all the countries covered by the Unitary Patent.

-No, but it will be possible to obtain national validations in states that are not party to the UP and UPC system (e.g., the UK) in addition to a Unitary Patent.
+No, but it is possible to obtain national validations in states that are not party to the UP and UPC system (e.g., the UK) in addition to a Unitary Patent.

 That depends on national law.
-We understand that it will be possible to obtain a national patent (via a national patent application) and a Unitary Patent (via a European patent application) for the same invention in some states that are part of the UP/UPC system.
+It is possible to obtain a national patent (via a national patent application) and a Unitary Patent (via a European patent application) for the same invention in some states that are part of the UP/UPC system.
+If you need further information on the law that applies in particular countries please contact us.

 Yes.
 Although the Unitary Patent is a single patent right covering multiple different countries, it can be licensed on a per-country basis.

-The Unified Patent Court will be made up of a Court of First Instance and a Court of Appeal.
-The Court of First instance will have Central Divisions in Paris, Munich and one other European city (still to be decided), and additional Local and Regional Divisions in individual member states.
-The Court of Appeal will be in Luxembourg.
+The Unified Patent Court is made up of a Court of First Instance and a Court of Appeal.
+The Court of First instance has Central Divisions in Paris and Milan.
+The Court has additional Local and Regional Divisions in individual member states.
+The Court of Appeal is in Luxembourg.

-Cases in the Court of First instance will generally be heard by a panel of three judges, whereas cases in the Court of Appeal will generally be heard by a panel of five judges.
+Cases in the Court of First Instance are generally be heard by a panel of three judges, whereas cases in the Court of Appeal are generally be heard by a panel of five judges.

 In principle, where an action can be brought will depend upon the nature of the action and the location of the defendant or alleged infringement (where applicable).